Lakshmi-Priya/RemindMeAt---Android-Reminder-App/README.md

 This is an App where you log your important works and it will remind you at the set time and date via a notification.

 This app uses Material Design components.
 Work is still going on.
-The app is almost 60-70 percent complete.
+The app is almost 60-70 percent complete. <br>
 Need to add code for notification and Database code needs some changes.
 <br>
 <br>